How To Start Conversations

 - "What do you usually do for fun on the weekend?"

-Make a statement about the other person
+Make a statement about them

 An observation about someone can get a conversation going.
 Compliments would also fall into this category.